roundcube/roundcubemail/plugins/message_security_info/README.md

 headers*) with the parsed **SPF / DKIM / DMARC** results — Gmail-style — each carrying **its own verdict glyph**, from the same five-glyph table as the link, so a reader who sees the amber `!` beside DKIM can read the `!` on the link as "the DKIM one won".
-Below them is a **Transport (TLS)** line showing whether the message reached your server over an encrypted SMTP connection, then the raw `Authentication-Results` / `Received-SPF` lines plus any administrator-configured extra headers.
+Below them is a **Submission** line, on the mail you sent yourself, and a **Transport (TLS)** line showing whether the message reached your server over an encrypted SMTP connection, then the raw `Authentication-Results` / `Received-SPF` lines plus any administrator-configured extra headers.